fabrizioschiano/apriltag2/README.md

 INSTALL
 =======

+It is possible that in order to use our repository you will need to install some external libraries.
+A list of the needed external libraries will appear in this guide as soon as possible.

 The default installation will place headers in /usr/local/include and shared library in /usr/local/lib.
 It also installs a pkg-config script into /usr/local/lib/pkgconfig.